Pikeras72/LegofyNet/README.md

 `Github Pages` for hosting the web page.

 `ChatGPT-3.5` for the initial structure (HTML, CSS and JS) of the web page, the implementation of the model via `TensorFlow.js` in the web page and questions during the development of the project.

+`Image Creator` on Bing for 'Star Wars' related AI images used on the website.

 `Rive` for the animation of the model explanation.